 Siberian Husky Ownership: The Good, the Bad, and the Ugly

-It is extremely important to set boundaries and declare yourself the leader of the pack early in your relationship with a Siberian Husky.
-These dogs are extremely stubborn and if you do not establish dominance with them quickly, they will steam roll you and you will not have an enjoyable experience as a Husky owner.
+It is extremely important to set boundaries and declare yourself the leader of the pack early in your relationship with a Siberian husky.
+These dogs are extremely stubborn.
+If you do not establish dominance with them quickly, they will steam roll you and you will not have an enjoyable experience as a husky owner.

-The things that some Siberian owners view as bad, other can view as adorable or cute.
+The things that some Siberian owners view as bad can be viewed as adorable or cute by others.
 It really just depends on the personality of the owner as well as the dog.
-Siberian Huskies are great companions for some lifestyles but a nightmare intrusion for others.
+Siberian huskies are great companions for some lifestyles but a nightmare intrusion for others.

 These dogs shed year round and sometimes the shedding is so intense that it will leave you wondering how it is possible that the dog is not bald.
 They have a downy undercoat that is designed to keep them warm in cold weather that is continuously renewing itself.
-The Siberian Husky really needs to have a quick brushing every day or at least a few times a week to keep the shedding under control and out of your home.
-If you have allergies or are anti-dog hair in general then the Siberian Husky is NOT a dog breed for you.
+These dogs really need to have a quick brushing every day or at least a few times a week to keep the shedding under control and out of your home.
+If you have allergies or are anti-dog hair in general, then this is not the dog breed for you.

 They are beautiful dogs with interesting personalities.
-They do well with older children but smaller animals such as cats, ferrets and rabbits are better left at the pet shop when you are a Husky owner because of their desire to chase small prey.
-The Siberian Husky has a beautiful howl, an intriguing face and are independent and sometimes extremely bullheaded.
+They do well with older children but smaller animals such as cats, ferrets, and rabbits are better left at the pet shop when you are a husky owner because of their desire to chase small prey.
+These dogs have a beautiful howl, an intriguing face, and are independent and sometimes extremely bullheaded.